 A gust of wind made the wreckage move, grinding the pieces together.
 That was the sound that had drawn her attention—nothing to worry about.

-Emitting a grunt, she advanced forward.
+Releasing a grunt, she advanced forward.
 A dust devil twirled across her view, but she ignored it, her gaze fixed on a horse that might once have been brown.

 The metal beast moved—just a shake.
-Once she reached it, she flipped it over exposing the dusty ground beneath.
+Once she reached it, she flipped it over, exposing the dusty ground beneath.
 She stood and let out a long exhale.

 “How did I end up with this shit job?” she said without activating her comms.
 “Was it because of my fight with Dodd?
 That oxygen thief deserved what he got.”

 Movement in her peripheral vision drew her attention.
 Her augmented reaction time focused all her sensors in less than a millisecond.
 A person in a dingy white spacesuit skirted around the debris.
-It wasn’t top-end armour like hers, instead it was just an ordinary atmospheric suit.
+It wasn’t top-end armour like hers.
+Instead, it was just an ordinary atmospheric suit.

 “Stop!”
 Her helmet’s speakers amplified her shout.

 The person ignored her order, breaking into a jog instead.
-They continued on before vanishing behind the dilapidated mass of a Ferris wheel.
+They continued before vanishing behind the dilapidated mass of a Ferris wheel.

 Baker sprinted to catch up.
-As she circled to the other side of the decaying Ferris wheel, the figure paused and looked her her way.
+As she circled to the other side of the decaying Ferris wheel, the figure paused and looked her way.
 Baker slowed to a walk as she studied her target.

 The person was short—well below the average height in this settlement.
-Their dark helmet faceplate kept her from seeing their eyes.
+Their dark faceplate kept her from seeing their eyes.
 She couldn’t confirm if they were a greenie or not.
 87.6% of the original population were greenies, so assuming one stood before her seemed reasonable.

 Once she reached ten metres away, she stopped and tried to appear less threatening—an impossible task in full combat armour.